How To Conduct A Job Interview

 After the Interview: Evaluate, Decide, and Communicate

-Score, document, and calibrate
+Score, Document, and Calibrate

 Immediately after the interview, score on the rubric and enter brief evidence notes.
 Avoid letting later interviews influence initial impressions—record while fresh.
-Then, gather interviewers for a calibration session where each presenter uses evidence to support their recommendation.
+Then, gather interviewers for a calibration meeting where each presenter uses evidence to support their recommendation.

 Decisions should be evidence-first, intuition-second.
-If a candidate receives mixed scores, consider targeted follow-up assessments (e.g., an additional work sample or a reference question set) rather than making a leap.
+If a candidate receives mixed scores, consider targeted follow-up assessments (e.g., an additional work sample or reference question set) rather than making a leap.

 When making an offer, be transparent about the role’s expectations and why they selected the candidate.
 For roles involving relocation or international assignment, the offer should clearly outline mobility support, timelines, and any visa or tax implications.